 The Promotion of the Bar Committee is tasked with promoting the briefing of members of the Bar as an effective option for legal representation, both within the wider legal profession and to members of the public.
 Its representatives are: Lisa Hansen (Chair), Jenny Cooper QC.
 Please click here for more information on the Promotion of the Bar Committee members.

 The Strategic Planning Committee administers the development and updating of the NZBA Strategic Plan, which enables the NZBA to better serve members and the wider community.
 Its representative is: Dean Tobin

 The NZBA Training Committee presents practical CPD training.
 Its programme focuses on the core skills that advocates need to successfully represent their clients, whether in dispute resolution situations or advice in the specialty Bars.
-Its members are: Christopher Gudsell QC (Chair), Damian Chesterman, Phillip Cornegé, Dennis Jenkin, Dr Derek Johnston, Lara Mannis (Junior Representative), Asishna Prasad, James Rapley (Deputy Chair), Philip Shamy, Garry Williams, Sarah Wroe, Yelena Yelavich, Melissa Perkin (Executive Director), Jacqui Thompson (Training Director) and Lisa Mills (Administrator).
+Its members are: Christopher Gudsell QC (Co-Chair), James Rapley (Co-Chair), Damian Chesterman, Phillip Cornegé, Shane Elliott, Stephanie Grieve, Dennis Jenkin, Dr Derek Johnston, Lara Mannis (Junior Representative), Asishna Prasad, Philip Shamy, Garry Williams, Sarah Wroe, Yelena Yelavich, Melissa Perkin (Executive Director), Jacqui Thompson (Training Director) and Lisa Mills (Administrator).
 Please click here for more information about the Committee and profiles of its members.